XavierL64/ai-policy-assessor/README.md

 This prototype uses the OpenAI API with structured function-calling to ensure consistent JSON outputs across different assessment steps.
 Policy documents (PDFs) are ingested and normalised before being passed to the model, which evaluates whether a specified commitment is present.
 The tool then scans for exceptions and possible mitigants using a custom exception taxonomy.

-Three assessment approaches involving one or mutlitple API calls are currently being tested for performance and reliability.
+Three assessment approaches involving one or multiple API calls are currently being tested for performance and reliability.

 The tool is still under active development.
 This prototype focuses on a subset of assessment criteria related to thermal coal power, with additional themes (e.g., coal mining, oil & gas) planned for future iterations following the initial testing phase.